Scientific Name

 How to Grow and Care for Mammillaria compressa

-Light: Plant this cactus in an area of your garden that receives 4 hours of direct sunlight a day.
+Light: Plant this cactus in an area of your garden that receives 4 hours of direct sunlight daily.
 If you are growing M. compressa indoors, place it near the brightest window in your home or office to ensure your cactus gets enough light.
-If possible, place the pot on the balcony or in the garden for extra light from spring to fall.
+Place the pot on the balcony or in the garden for extra light from spring to fall if possible.

 Soil: M. compressa requires a soil mix that provides root aeration and good drainage, whether grown outdoors or indoors.
 Use a commercial cactus potting mix, or create your own.